-&lt;sup>2 The International English Language Testing System (IELTS) tests competence in the English language.
-Applicants who have qualified outside of the UK, whose first language is not English and who are not applying through the Swiss Mutual Recognition Route (SMR) must provide evidence that they have reached the necessary standard.
-More information is available here: Statement on English language proficiency requirements for internationally trained health and care professionals.
+2 The International English Language Testing System (IELTS) tests competence in the English language.
+Applicants who have qualified outside of the UK, whose first language is not English and who are not applying through the Swiss Mutual Recognition Route (SMR) must provide evidence that they have reached the

-&lt;sup>3 The Equality Act 2010 defines the protected characteristics as age, disability, gender reassignment, race, religion or belief, sex, sexual orientation, marriage and civil partnership and pregnancy and maternity.
-Equivalent equality legislation in Northern Ireland protects age, disability, gender, race, religion or belief and sexual orientation.
+3 The Equality Act 2010 defines the protected characteristics as age, disability, gender reassignment, race, religion or belief, sex, sexual orientation, marriage and civil partnership and pregnancy and maternity.
+Equivalent equality legislation in Northern Ireland protects age, disability, gender, race, religion or belief and sexual orientation